kolypto/py-overc/README.md

 * Section `[service:<name>]` defines a service to be monitored and reported

     * `period` is the time period in seconds defining how often the service status should be reported
-    * `command` -- an arbitrary command that tests your service.
+    * `command` -- an arbitrary command that tests your service: monitoring plugin.

         The command should be a script which prints out the service info, and its return code defines the status: